sheldonucr/ucr-eecs168-lab/lab0/README.md

 ![Synopsys cdesigner](images/lab0-02.png)

+### Problem Shooting

+If error such as "command not found" occurs, please use the following commands to configure path and run cdesigner.
+`export PATH=/usr/local/svnopsys/customcompiler/V-2023.12-SP2-7/bin:$PATH
+source ~/.bashrc
+cdesigner &`

+Here V-2023.12-SP2-7 is the version of Synopsys Custom Compiler.

 If you have any question, then you can post your question at issue section in this github.

 ## Helpful tip